manohar27/qwik-slides/slides.md

 <!--
 Yeah there's room for improvement here

-JS is the enemy then
+JS is the enemy

--->
+The Time to Interactive is about 12s on a mobile device -->

 ---